 Starbucks (SBUX) Dips More Than Broader Markets: What You Should Know

-Starbucks will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2022.
-The company is expected to report EPS of $0.79, up 29.51% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.98 billion, up 18.28% from the year-ago period.
+Investors will be hoping for strength from Starbucks as it approaches its next earnings release, which is expected to be February 1, 2022.
+On that day, Starbucks is projected to report earnings of $0.80 per share, which would represent year-over-year growth of 31.15%.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.99 billion, up 18.38% from the prior-year quarter.

-SBUX's full-year Zacks Consensus Estimates are calling for earnings of $3.44 per share and revenue of $32.68 billion.
-These results would represent year-over-year changes of +6.17% and +12.45%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.44 per share and revenue of $32.67 billion.
+These totals would mark changes of +6.17% and +12.42%, respectively, from last year.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.08% lower.
-Starbucks is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.08% lower within the past month.
+Starbucks is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Starbucks is currently trading at a Forward P/E ratio of 28.13.
-For comparison, its industry has an average Forward P/E of 20.85, which means Starbucks is trading at a premium to the group.
+Valuation is also important, so investors should note that Starbucks has a Forward P/E ratio of 28.17 right now.
+For comparison, its industry has an average Forward P/E of 20.27, which means Starbucks is trading at a premium to the group.

 Investors should also note that SBUX has a PEG ratio of 1.42 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Restaurants industry currently had an average PEG ratio of 1.8 as of yesterday's close.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 1.76 based on yesterday's closing prices.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 214, which puts it in the bottom 17% of all 250+ industries.
+This group has a Zacks Industry Rank of 234, putting it in the bottom 9% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.